apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 next variables:

 ```
 github_repository_name        = "beam"                                  # The name of the GitHub repo.
 Example: In https://github.com/example/foo is 'foo'
 github_repository_owner       = "owner"                                 # Owner of the GitHub repo.
 Example: In https://github.com/example/foo is 'example'.
-github_repository_branch      = "cloudbuild+playground"     # The name of GitHub repo branch
+github_repository_branch      = "cloudbuild+manualsetup+playground"     # The name of GitHub repo branch
 ```

 Final version of `terraform.tfvars` will look like:

 ```
 project                       = "sandbox-playground-001"                # Your Project ID
 region                        = "us-central1"                           # Your GCP region name where resources will be provisioned
 cloudbuild_service_account_id = "terraform-cloudbuild"                  # Name of SA to be used by Cloud Build to deploy Playground
 cloudbuild_logs_bucket_name   = "cb_logs_bucket"                        # The name of GCP bucket for Cloud Build logs
 github_repository_name        = "beam"                                  # The name of the GitHub repo.
 Example: In https://github.com/example/foo is 'foo'
 github_repository_owner       = "owner"                                 # Owner of the GitHub repo.
 Example: In https://github.com/example/foo is 'example'.
-github_repository_branch      = "cloudbuild+playground"     # The name of GitHub repo branch
+github_repository_branch      = "cloudbuild+manualsetup+playground"     # The name of GitHub repo branch
 ```

 2. Run:

 ```
-# Navigate to ../02.builders folder
+# Navigate to playground/terraform/infrastructure/cloudbuild-manual-setup/02.builders folder
-cd beam/playground/terraform/cloudbuild-manual-setup/02.builders
+cd ../02.builders
 # Run terraform scripts
 terraform init -backend-config="bucket=YOUR_BUCKET_FOR_TF_STATE"
 terraform plan -var-file="../terraform.tfvars"